 This is by far the most popular repayment plan for those with federal student and parent loans.
 In fact, if you don’t choose your own repayment plan, you will be automatically put on a standard repayment schedule.

 Why is it the most popular?
 A standard repayment plan offers:

-- 120 fixed-monthly payments during a repayment term of up to 10 years.
+- 120 fixed-monthly payments during a repayment term of up to ten years.

-- Payment amounts are fixed depending on the size of your loan with a minimum of $30/mon
+- Payment amounts are fixed depending on the size of your loan with a minimum of $30 per month.

-- Standard repayment period of 10 years (with the exception being Direct Consolidation loans)
+- Standard repayment period of ten years (with the exception of being Direct Consolidation loans)

 Each loan requires a minimum monthly payment:

 - Direct Subsidized and/or Unsubsidized Loans = $50/mon

 - Direct Consolidation Loans = $40/mon

 Standard repayment offers the shortest repayment term.
 Essentially, if you choose this plan, you will probably save money by paying less interest over a standard repayment term.